RELEVANT CHAPTERS

 - what the person making the request may need to do to obtain a positive decision on eligibility in future.

 Information about how to appeal the decision will also be provided.
-CMBC will continue the planning process to agree with the person whose needs must be met how this can be achieved without the use of direct payments.
+CMBC will continue the planning process to agree with the adult whose needs must be met how this can be achieved without the use of direct payments.

 9. Using Direct Payments

-Direct payments must be used to pay for arrangements to meet the identified needs and outcomes specified in the Care and Support Plan.
+Direct payments must be used to pay for arrangements to meet the identified needs and outcomes specified in the care and support plan.

-Any significant changes to the use of the direct payment not specified in the Care and Support plan should be agreed with CMBC prior to the expenditure being incurred.
+Any significant changes to the use of the direct payment not specified in the care and support plan should be agreed with CMBC prior to the expenditure being incurred.

 Direct payments may be subject to conditions imposed by CMBC, and may be discontinued and/or recovered if CMBC has reason to believe that direct payments may have been misspent or accumulated without adequate and